 BDO Capital & Investment Corp was appointed to manage the bond issue.
 BDO Capital & Investment Corp. and HSBC were also named joint underwriters and bookrunners.

-Chairman and Chief Executive Officer Jose E.B.
+Executive Chairman of the Board Jose E.B.
 Antonio said in the same statement that “by 2019, Century will have completed 1.67 million sq.m. of development, consisting of 31 buildings and over 150,000 sq.m. of commercial space for lease.
 In addition, we have a land bank of 200 hectares to develop in Metro Manila, and are looking at other promising areas in the country.
 We are proud of what we have accomplished and are excited to continue the successes of years past.”

 The company added that Credit Rating and Investors Services Philippines Inc. (CRISP) has assigned an ‘AA+’ issue rating with a stable outlook on the bonds due to “Century’s strong market presence, healthy financial position, and excellent land banking strategy.”
 CRISP assigns its ‘AA+’ rating to borrowers considered to have a very strong capacity to repay.